 In intensive distribution channels, the producer uses many wholesalers and retail middlemen for the promotion of the product.
 The producer uses this route of marketing for saturating the market with the product.

 The distribution channels through which the industrial goods travel from the place of the production to the final consumers is known as industrial distribution channels.
 In the distribution of industrial goods, there are fewer middlemen and shorter channel of distribution, which should be in your mind:-

-The industrial goods are mostly purchased by the industrial users in large quantities.
-They are therefore, purchases directly from the manufacturer of the source of supply.
+The industrial goods are mostly purchased by industrial users in large quantities.
+They are, therefore, purchases directly from the manufacturer of the source of supply.

-The industrial users generally purchase good in bulk.
-The cost of direct correspondence is probably through contacts on telephones, mobile number, Fax, or in person etc. The buyers therefore, eliminate middleman and contact the manufacturer directly for the purchase of industrial goods.
+Industrial users generally purchase goods in bulk.
+The cost of direct correspondence is probably through contacts on telephones, mobile numbers, Fax, or in person, etc. The buyers, therefore, eliminate the middleman and contact the manufacturer directly for the purchase of industrial goods.